harness-community/cv-example-app/README.md

 # Harness Continuous Verification Example Application
 Thanks for checking out the Harness Continuous Verification Sample Application.
-This application is designed to be run in conjunction with a Promethesus Health Source with Harness.
+This application is designed to be run in conjunction with a Prometheus Health Source with Harness.

 ## What The Example Application Does

-* Generates Metrics to a Promethesus Exporter
+* Generates Metrics to a Prometheus Exporter
 * Has a 'stable' and 'unstable' version.
 Can be triggered via a Docker Tag e.g during a deployment or on-the-fly via the REST endpoints.